 Still, once you get over the shock of the weight and of seeing so much brass, the next impression you get is quality.
-This is a $69.95 knife – although we’ve seen it on sale for as little as $27.99 (check this listing for the latest live prices)– but the fit and finish are remarkably good, and even more impressive at this price.
+This is a $69.95 knife – although we’ve seen it on sale for as little as $27.99 but the fit and finish are remarkably good, and even more impressive at this price.

 Another cutout in the rear bolsters lets you depress the lever to unlock the blade again.
 This is a very secure system.
 It’s fallen out of popularity because it’s much harder to operate one-handed than modern alternatives, but if you’re not worried about that it still works fine.

-The blade is a classic clip point design with a slightly curved false edge and a slim tip.
-This isn’t so good for prying, and there are a lot of old 110s out there that have been ground down to 3.5 inches to repair a broken tip.
-On the other hand if you take care of the point it’s excellent for fine work.
+The blade is a classic clip-point design with a slightly curved false edge and a slim tip.
+This isn’t so good for prying, and there is a lot of old 110s out there that have been ground down to 3.5 inches to repair a broken tip.
+On the other hand, if you take care of the point it’s excellent for fine work.

 The cutting edge is hollow ground and takes a pretty good edge.
 Early versions were made from 440C stainless; the blade material has changed a few times over the years and currently Buck is using 420HC.
 This isn’t comparable to modern super steels, but it’s still a good quality alloy that works well.
 In fact, in cutting tests it holds its edge as well as a lot of new designs.
 Overall it’s a highly usable blade.